 Combining Keto with the Mediterranean Diet

-As you can see, the Mediterranean does share quite a lot of similarities with the keto diet plan, which you can better understand with our beginner’s guide to the keto diet.
+As you can see, the Mediterranean shares many similarities with the keto diet plan, which you can better understand with our beginner’s guide to the keto diet.

-However, the one thing we all know about the keto diet is how strict it is when it comes to carbohydrate consumption.
+However, the one thing we all know about the keto diet is how strict it is regarding carbohydrate consumption.

-This is because the keto diet relies on something called ketosis, a state in which the body starts to burn fat for energy instead of carbs.
+This is because the keto diet relies on ketosis, where the body starts to burn fat for energy instead of carbs.